BrettMayson/HEMTT/book/configuration/lints.md

 Some lints are not able to be disabled or reduced in severity.
 These are usually critical lints that are required for your project to work correctly.
 ```

-Lint configuration is done in the `hemtt.toml` file in the root of your project.

 There are 3 ways to configure a lint:

 ### Disabling